twystd/GA144/README.md

 gentle, forgiving and loving mother).
 The official documentation for the IDE on the other hand is ummm, cryptic in the extreme ?
 Of all the tutorials out there, the [HCC!Forth][hccforth] is the one that gets you up and running with the least loss of hair.
-Just in case it ever goes missing, there is a copy of the webpage in the archive folder - hopefully nobody minds too much.
+Just in case it ever goes missing, there is a copy of the webpage in the archive folder (hopefully nobody HCC!Forth minds too much).

 References
 ----------